rajibaskar/ang/CONTRIBUTING.md

-# Contributing to Raj Office Apps
+# Contributing to Zi7 Office Apps

 We would love for you to contribute to starter project and help make it even better than it is today!
 As a contributor, here are the guidelines we would like you to follow: